Melchizedek;

 Yeshua Messiah/Christ (Hebrews 7:3).
 A type is an Old Testament event or teaching that is so closely related to what Yeshua Messiah/Christ did that it illustrates a lesson about Yeshua Messiah/Christ.

-(4) Melchizedek was the appearance on earth of the pre-incarnate Yeshua Messiah/Christ in a temporary bodily form!?
+(4) Melchizedek was the appearance on earth of the pre-incarnate

-Melchizedek; priest of the most high G-D, Genesis 14:18, was Shem, Noah’s Oldest son.
+Melchizedek; priest of the most high G-d, Genesis 14:18, was Shem, Noah’s Oldest son.
 Genesis 10:21, Shem was the `Rabbinical’ teacher of Eber’s family; origin of the spiritual use of the term, “Hebrew”, soon after the confusion of languages at the Tower of Babel.
 Shem developed a school, then a city which gained the reputation of “Salem”, city of Peace.
 (Became later Yerushalaim / Jerusalem)

 Abraham was 10th generation from Noah.
 Abraham was a Hebrew, sixth generation from Eber.
 Abraham paid tithes to Melchizedek, Genesis 14:20 while Noah was still alive, and Shem was 429 years old, 329 years after the Flood.
 Shem lived another 70 years.
 The term “Hebrew” comes from the name of the fourth descendant of Noah, Eber, meaning - with verbal vowels - “crossing over to the other side.” - a spiritual transformation by the Holy Spirit which enables the human soul to interact with Angels in the spirit realm!